 The military authorities announced several amnesties during the year in which over 20,000 prisoners were released.
 Most were held on criminal charges, although 2,153 of those released in May were serving sentences under Article 505(a) of the Criminal Code, which criminalizes dissent against the military and has been widely used to crack down on peaceful opposition since the coup.
-In one instance, the military said that it was pardoning them on "humanitarian" grounds to mark a Buddhist holiday but threatened to reimprison anyone who "reoffended".2
+In one instance, the military said that it was pardoning them on "humanitarian" grounds to mark a Buddhist holiday but threatened to reimprison anyone who "reoffended".2 charges.

 Under a pardon in August, ousted president Win Myint's prison sentence was reduced by four years and former state counsellor Aung San Suu Kyi's by six years.
-However, they continued to serve eight and 27 years in prison respectively, having previously been found guilty of a series of politically motivated charges.

-Lack of access to detention facilities by independent observers meant that information on the health of detainees was scarce, although in October the military announced that family visits to prisoners, suspended during the Covid-19 pandemic, could resume.
+However, they continued to serve eight and 27 years in prison respectively, having previously been found guilty of a series of politically motivated announced that family visits to prisoners, suspended during the Covid-19 pandemic, could resume.
 Individuals sentenced to death and those serving life sentences were reportedly denied visits by family members.
-Inhumane conditions of detention continued as did reports of torture and other illtreatment of detainees.
+Inhumane conditions of detention continued as did reports of torture and other ill-treatment of detainees.
 There were also reports of political prisoners being killed or going missing while being transferred between detention facilities.